-Learn about science this Valentine’s Day with this fun Valentine lava lamp science experiment!
-Kids will have a blast with this Valentines STEM activity!
+Learn about science this Valentine’s Day with this fun Valentine’s Day lava lamp!

 You know what my kids love?
 Things that fizz and bubble.
 They are delighted to play with anything that is fizzy.